|

 Directions:

-Whip egg whites at high speed until stiff peaks form.
+In a mixing bowl, whip egg whites on high speed until stiff peaks form.

-Gradually add in powdered sugar about 1/2 cup at a time while whipping on high (scrape down sides periodically).
+Gradually add powdered sugar, about ½ cup at a time, continuing to whip on high and scraping down the sides as needed.

-Add in food coloring and cream of tartar and whip until blended.
+Add food coloring and cream of tartar, then whip until fully blended.

-Turn off oven and leave meringues in with door slightly open for 1 more hour.
+Bake for 2 hours, then turn off the oven and leave the meringues inside with the door slightly open for an additional hour.

 Meringue Christmas Trees